 Sony A80L vs A95L: sound

 This uses actuators behind the panel that vibrate the screen in order to make sound, with two woofers adding bass.
-This approach means dialogue emerges from the characters' mouths while gunshots come straight from the barrel of a gun.
+This approach means dialogue emerges from the characters' mouths while gunshots come straight from the muzzle of the weapon.

 The A80L, by contrast, is a bit light on bass, lacking the depth of its pricier stablemate.
-But it too remains relatively composed even when you crank the volume up, and boasts an open, spacious soundstage with decent into-the-room projection.
+But it remains relatively composed even when you crank the volume up, and boasts an open, spacious soundstage with decent into-the-room projection.
+It scored a solid four for sound.

 Sony A80L vs A95L: early verdict